Guide To Online Reputation Management

 There are some general categories of online reputation that most fall into.
-How confident are you feeling now?
-Knowing people are able to look you up in the light you deserve.
+How confident would you feel, knowing people can look you up in the light you deserve.

 Minimal Online Presence.
 Be aware that your site will index on its own for certain pages like InstantCheckMate or BeenVerified.

-With having little to no online presence you are in complete control of what is posted online.
-Remember to be professional and respectful always while working online to ensure not third-party content (blogs, comments etc) are said about you.
+By having little to no online presence, you are in complete control of what is posted online.
+But, once you get your online plan going, remember to be professional and respectful always to ensure no negative third-party content such as blogs, comments, and reviews is posted about you.
 This could be detrimental to your public image and overall online reputation.

-When working online everyone wants their information to appear at the top of course.
-Once they see you are working on your search engine optimization tactics they may redo some things.
-That is why it is important to constantly check and monitor your search visibility.
+When working online, everyone wants their information to appear at the top — obviously.
+Once they see you are working on your search engine optimization tactics, they may redo some things.
+That is why you should constantly check and monitor your search visibility.

 Time To Launch Your Plan

-Now that you have a sense for the state of your online reputation, you need to develop a plan to improve what’s out there.
-While planning, it’s important to balance several factors:
+Have you followed our ORM guide so far?
+Now that you have a sense of the state of your online reputation management, you need to develop a plan to improve what’s out there.
+While planning, it’s essential to balance several factors: